 Beyond that, opposition to hemispheric free trade could grow if the region's unemployment and staggering poverty does not begin to decline.
-Despite the overall improvement in economic growth in the 1990s, the number of people living in poverty (defined as less than \$1 a day) has remained at an alarming 40% of the population.
+Despite the overall improvement in economic growth in the 1990s, the number of people living in poverty (defined as less than \$1 a day) has dropped from 41% in 1990 to only 35% by the end of the decade.
 As a result, too many Latin Americans have seen little evidence that the shift towards freer trade and more open markets has improved their living standards.